CEE 2030: Energy Taxation, Carbon Pricing, and Households

 Four possible futures the agents see for this topic — labeled A–D, sorted by probability.
 Click any card to read drivers, winners, losers, and what to watch for.

-Highest probability scenario: The Carbon Debt Trap (58%)
+Highest probability scenario: The Great Grid Exit (49%)

 Scenario Matrix